Die Hard

 Die Hard operates on the theme, “don’t judge a book by its cover.”
 John McClane’s much more than a streetwise cop, he’s a self-contained anti-terrorism unit.
 Hans is not a political terrorist, he’s a skillful — strike that — he’s an “exceptional thief.”
 Holly is a savvy business woman kicking ass in a man’s world.
 And Officer Al Powell, he’s not a timid cop, he’s a hero’s hero.

 The screenplay also explores the diametrically opposed values of greed and virtue.
-McClane is a blue collar, east coast minded guy.
+McClane is a blue collar guy.
 He rides in the front seat of the limo.
 He could give two shits about the gold Rolex bonus Holly received from Nakatomi.
 In contrast, Hans personifies all things material.
 He knows Takagi wears a John Phillips suit from London.
 Why?
 Because he owns two himself.
 He’s after $640 million in bearer bonds, so he can spend his remaining days on a beach earning twenty percent.
-Hans would blow the very roof his cohort, maybe even his best friend, hunted McClane on if it meant a ripple in the execution of his master plan.
-McClane helped clear innocent people off a roof he knew was minutes, if not seconds, from bursting into a ball of flames, even after he discovered his wife was just taken hostage.
+Hans would blow the very roof his trusted comrade hunted McClane on if it meant a ripple in the execution of the master plan.
+Then there’s McClane helping clear innocent people off a roof he knew was minutes, if not seconds, from bursting into a ball of flames, even after he discovered his wife was just taken hostage.
 These men couldn’t be further apart.
 Hans taking Holly’s gold Rolex with him to the pavement says it best: their conflict was much more than it seems; it was a clash of ideologies.

 Die Hard Screenplay: The Structure

 Die Hard’s screenplay structure can throw you in the wrong direction.
-Upon first glance, it’s easy to interpret the first plot point as the takeover of the Nakatomi party, when it’s actually the middle beat of act one, Strong Movement Forward.
-This marks the protagonist’s first step to achieve the external goal.
+Upon first glance, it’s easy to interpret the first plot point as the takeover of the Nakatomi party, when it’s actually the middle beat of act one, marking the protagonist’s first step on the external line of action.
 In this case, McClane’s first action is to run, also going hand in hand with his internal goal of being selfish.
-The true first plot point is the murder of Nakatomi president, Joseph Takagi, and McClane’s decision is to pull the fire alarm to alert the authorities.
-The stakes are raised: it’s not kidnapping or extortion; it’s life and death.
-This also echoes the midpoint, when McClane is more or less forced to throw a dead bad guy out the skyscraper’s window and shoot up a police car to bring the full attention of the LAPD.
+The true first plot point is the murder of Nakatomi president, Joseph Takagi, and McClane’s decision to pull the fire alarm.
+The stakes are raised: This isn’t kidnapping or extortion; it’s life and death.
+It also echoes the midpoint, when McClane is more or less forced to throw a dead bad guy out the skyscraper’s window and shoot up Powell’s police car.
 Seemingly, this would be a victory for the protagonist, but it’s nothing more than a false-positive.
 Having the police escalate the situation was part of Hans’s plan all along.
 How can he fake his death without the police or FBI knowing of his operation to begin with?
 You steal $640 million and you’re looking over your shoulder your entire life…but not if they think you’re dead.

-Coming in a little late at minute 95, the second plot point is also a bit tricky (most films have their second plot point right around minute 90).
-McClane’s unaware of the plan to blow the roof.
-It’s in this scene he receives a useful piece of information: Hans needs those fucking detonators.
+Coming in around minute 95 is the second plot point.
+McClane has Hans in his grasp.
+Though he’s unaware of the plan to blow the roof, he receives a useful piece of information: Hans needs those damn detonators.
 However, when the screenwriter gives something good to the protagonist, he gives something better to the antagonist (up until the climax, that is).
 Steven de Souza and/or Jeb Stuart chose to expose McClane’s greatest physical weakness — his bare feet.
 After all, it’s completely within Hans’s character to size up a man by the clothes he wears.
-It’s here, a late decision from our protagonist at minute 98, where McClane, out of machine gun bullets, is forced to leave the detonators and run across broken glass to escape.
+It’s here where McClane, out of machine gun bullets, is forced to leave the detonators and run across broken glass to escape.

 Click here if you’re looking for the Die Hard script.